rmulton/riw_project/README.md

 ./riw_project -build_for <path_to_collection> -collection <collection_type>
 ```

+You are good to go !
+If you need data to test the program, you can try the example collection from CS276 class at stanford [here](http://web.stanford.edu/class/cs276/pa/pa1-data.zip)

 # Design
 ## Priorities
 The main priority of this program is to have **the shortest response to request time**.
 A possible drawback could be a slower index building time.